 Mr. Hobbs graduated from California State University, Stanislaus (B.A., 2001) and from the McGeorge School of Law (J.D., 2004).
 He was admitted to the California State Bar in January 2005.

-Prior to joining the firm on July 1, 2010, Mr. Hobbs' primary areas of practice were residential subdivision development and civil litigation.
-He was responsible for real property acquisitions, vertical construction contracts and warranty issues, Subdivision Map Act compliance, local zoning, and General Plan Amendments.
+Prior to joining the firm on July 1, 2010, Mr. Hobbs' primary area of practice was residential subdivision development where he was responsible for real property acquisitions, vertical construction contracts and warranty issues, Subdivision Map Act compliance, local zoning, and General Plan Amendments.

 Mr. Hobbs is an experienced public law and contract litigator.
 He advises, represents, and assists our clients on litigation matters at the staff and board level, at trial, and on appeal if necessary.
 He was the lead attorney on a case involving a special district's out-of-boundary service rules and successfully advised and represented the special district at trial and on appeal.
 See City of Patterson v.
 Turlock Irrigation Dist., (2014) 227 Cal.
 App.
 4th 484.
 He also assisted in the drafting of a legislative amendment to the Cortes-Knox Hertzberg Act (LAFCO) after the decision.